We Need to Ask Forgiveness from Rav Berland for Suffering Due to Our Sins

-In the many home gatherings that the righteous Rav Eliezer Berland shlit"a holds every night, there is an opportunity for many good people who still do not know the Rav to draw closer to the tzaddik.
-From this renewed reality, interesting meetings are created, as new people come closer, those who a year ago never dreamed of standing so close to such a tzaddik.
-"I have never met the Rav," shared a Jew excitedly who came to one of the home gatherings specifically to meet Rav Berland shlit"a.
-Then he began speaking words of Torah while connecting it to the terrible situation of the persecution of the true tzaddik.
+In the many home circles held nightly by the Gaon and Tzaddik, Rabbi Eliezer Berland shlit"a, there is an opportunity for many good people who do not yet know the Rav to draw closer to the tzaddik.
+From this renewing reality, interesting encounters are created when new people draw near—those who, until a year ago, never dreamed of standing so close to such a tzaddik.
+"I have never met the Rav before," shared a Jew with excitement who came to one of the home circles specifically to meet Rav Berland shlit"a.
+He then began to speak words of Torah while connecting them to the terrible situation of the persecution of the true tzaddik.

-Afterwards, this Jew turned to the main point that brought him to speak in front of everyone.
+Afterward, that same Jew turned to the main point that brought him to speak in front of everyone.
 "I was in South Africa," he begins his personal testimony.
-"I saw someone there building a mikvah for Rav Berland shlit"a, I told him to build it with awe and reverence because a great person is destined to immerse there.
-A year later, I happened upon a ship and saw many holy books there, I asked whose books these were and he also answered me, for Rav Berland.
-It was a Turkish non-Jew, but I immediately understood which Rav he was talking about.
-I asked him about the Rav shlit"a's daily schedule and he answered, 'Rav Berland did nothing but study Torah, and occasionally he would dance with me.'
-I told that Turkish man, 'If the Rav danced with you, you will lack nothing in life.
-After all, we learned in the Gemara about non-Jews who did less than this for tzaddikim and merited.'
+"I saw someone there building a mikvah for Rav Berland shlit"a, and I told him to build it with awe and love because someone great is destined to immerse in it.
+A year later, I happened to be on a ship and saw many holy books there.
+I asked to whom all these books belonged, and he also answered me, 'To Rav Berland.'
+It was a Turkish gentile, but I immediately understood which Rav he was talking about.
+I asked him about the daily routine of the Rav shlit"a, and he answered, 'Rav Berland did nothing but study Torah, and every once in a while, he would dance with me.'
+I said to that Turk, 'If the Rav danced with you, you will lack nothing in life.
+After all, we learned in the Gemara about gentiles who did less than this for tzaddikim and were rewarded.'"

 Subscribe to Our Newsletter